e271828e/Flight.jl/docs/notes/design/framework_design.md

-becomes one tail with two entry points — graceful entry after a *completed* final boundary, abnormal entry after a *discarded* one — and everything downstream of "final snapshot" runs identically: sticky stopped, waiters woken through the frame-counter + `Condition` path (they observe stopped rather than a new frame — no device task hangs), `unblock!`/close hooks, named joins with timeout.
+becomes one tail with two entry points — graceful entry after a *completed* final boundary, abnormal entry after a *discarded* one — and everything downstream of "final snapshot" runs identically: sticky stopped, waiters woken through the boundary-counter + `Condition` path (they observe stopped rather than a new boundary — no device task hangs), `unblock!`/close hooks, named joins with timeout.
 This fills the seat §12.9's "loop failure runs the same protocol from the catch path" reserved.